 - a clear and precise statement identifying the subject matter and purpose of the correspondence; and

-- a detailed description of the issue, request, complaint or matter raised, together with any relevant supporting documentation reasonably required to assess and process the submission.
+- a detailed description of the issue, request, complaint or matter raised, together with any relevant supporting information reasonably required to assess and process the submission.

 This contact channel is reserved exclusively for cookie-related, privacy-related and formal correspondence.
 General enquiries, technical issues, gameplay questions or routine communications should be submitted through any standard support or contact mechanisms made available on the Website and are not treated as formal correspondence for the purposes of this Policy.